Game Play Errors are caused by incorrect or inaccurate play of the game such that it results in violations of the Magic

 We like to assume players are nice, and when we walk up to a table, we aren’t accusing people of cheating.
 That might change once we ask a few questions, but when we start out, our baseline assumption is that we are dealing with an honest mistake.

-If the judge believes that the error was intentional, he or she should first consider whether an Unsporting Conduct — Cheating infraction has occurred.
+If the judge believes that the error was intentional, they should first consider whether an Unsporting Conduct — Cheating infraction has occurred.

 Regarding the Failure to Maintain Game State infraction, be prepared for some players to not understand why they are getting a Warning.
 “But judge, I didn’t do anything wrong?”
 Take a few seconds to explain to the player why they are getting the Warning, and if they still wishes to discuss it, you can talk about it after the match.
 While they still get the Warning, we do not upgrade this infraction as we do other tournament errors.
 This is because we do not want players to fear calling a judge.
 Being awarded a Game Loss because my opponents made play mistakes and I didn’t catch doesn’t make sense.
 And, if this is the third time that my opponent has made a play mistake that I didn’t catch over the course of the tournament, I might be reluctant to call a judge and have my Failure to Maintain Game State upgraded, so I choose to pretend that I didn’t notice.
 We don’t want our policy to encourage cheating.
 If we don’t upgrade this penalty, though, why give Warnings at all?
 There are two reasons: the first is that the act of receiving a Warning is generally enough to remind a player to pay more attention.
 The second is so we can track them.
 If a player tends to get Failure to Maintain Game State a lot, and the related error is always in his favor, this gives judges the ability to track these infractions — and when added to the larger infraction database, we can track across events too.